isomerpages/moe-yishunpri/index.md

 description: Do Our Best & Be The Best
 image: /images/logo.png
 permalink: /
-notification: This is the notification banner.
-Click <a href="/announcements/">here</a> for annoucements
+notification: No-visitation for Teachers' Day 2023.
+Click <a href="/announcements/yishun-primary-school/teachers-day-updates">here</a> for announcement.
 sections:
   - hero:
       background: /images/Homepage/hero_banner_main_v9.gif